jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-8-deploy-to-vercel.md

   url: 'https://github.com/jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/tree/checkpoint/start'
 ---

-Let's now look to get our blog hosted 🚀
+Next we'll look to get our blog hosted 🚀

 At this point, it might be a good idea to switch to the `main` branch, which contains a fully configured blog.